11 Ways to Avoid Overspending on Food During Your Next Vacay

 Appetizers generally cost less than a full meal but can be just as filling.
 Check the menu prices.
 You may find you can order a side dish or house salad along with your appetizer and still spend less than you would on an entree.

 While planning your trip, check out the restaurants, bars and other eateries near where you’ll stay and the places you’ll visit.
 Look at menu prices to see if the offerings fall within your budget.
-Sites like Yelp can help you filter out spots that are too expensive, as well as steer you to the best spots in unfamiliar cities.
+Sites like Yelp can help you filter out spots that are too expensive and steer you to the best spots in unfamiliar cities.

 If you’re traveling with kids, look for restaurants with a kids-eat-free deal.

-Nicole Dow is a senior writer at The Penny Hoarder.
-She brought leftover pizza to eat at the airport during her last vacation.
+Nicole Dow is a former senior writer at The Penny Hoarder.